 LEGISLATIVE COUNCIL BY-ELECTION 1952

 The only woman Legislative Councillor and independent, Mrs V. Menon, was charged in India's courts, along with her lawyer husband, for criminal breach of trust and voluntarily resigned her seat on 25 September 1952.
 She was later acquitted in February 1953 but did not return to politics.
-This became the first and only non-PAP walkover in history after only one candidate, City Councillor M. P. D. Nair, filed his papers as an independent.
-A former LP leader, he was expelled by his party in March that year.
+This became the first and only non-PAP uncontested victory in history after only one candidate, City Councillor M. P. D. Nair, entered the race as an independent.
+A former LP leader, Nair was expelled by his party in March that year.
 Polling day, which was set on 20 December 1952, did not take place and no election symbol was assigned.
 Initially, Nair refused to be sworn into office unless the demands of Naval Base Union members in that constituency were met, but later went ahead.

 Registered voters: 6,509